Network model for periodically strained graphene: Periodically strained graphene

-are the superlattice lattice vectors with $L = N a,$ $N > 1$ a positive integer, and $a$ the microscopic lattice constant of graphene [see Fig.\ \ref{fig:system}(a)].
+with $L = N a,$ $N > 1$ a positive integer, and $a$ the microscopic lattice constant of graphene [see Fig.\ \ref{fig:system}(a)].
 Because the superlattice has a larger periodicity than the original graphene lattice, the graphene Brillouin zone (BZ) is folded onto a smaller superlattice BZ (SBZ) that fits $N^2$ times into the graphene BZ.
 This is illustrated in Fig.\ \ref{fig:system}(c).
 For $N \in 3\mathbb N$, the $K_+$ and $K_-$ points are folded on top of each other and the system is an insulator, otherwise the system is a semimetal \cite{Phong2022}.
 However, for $N \gg 1$, this distinction becomes moot due to an emergent conservation of valley charge.
-In this case, the PMF varies slowly on the scale of the graphene lattice such that the valleys are effectively decoupled, and one can use an effective valley-projected continuum theory.
+In this case, the PMF varies slowly on the scale of the graphene lattice such that the valleys are effectively decoupled, and one can use a valley-projected continuum theory.